candeira/ofyourinterest/README.md

 4. Now you know the project is tested, it's time to find out whether it works!

 - Install the package with `python -m pip install -e .`
-- Run the command by typing `ofyourinterest` and follow the online help
+- Run the command with all default values by by typing `ofyourinterest` or type `ofyourinterest --help` and follow the online help

 On the shoulders of giants for tooling
 ---